s7092910/Quartz/tutorials/Controllers.md

 #### Locked Slots

 7 Days to Die has a inventory locking feature that is disabled in the vanilla UI.
-To enable the inventory locking a combobox with the `ComboBoxInt` controller has to be within the same window.
+To enable the inventory locking, a combobox with the `ComboBoxInt` controller has to be within the same window.
 The `XUiC.Backpack` controller will use the first found widget with a `ComboBoxInt` controller attached to it.

 #### Inventory Search

 To enable the inventory search, a widget with the `TextInput` controller has to be within the same window.
-It is possible to use the existing `textfield` controls as the widget with the `TextInput` controller.
+It is possible to use the vanilla `textfield` controls as the widget with the `TextInput` controller.
 The `XUiC.Backpack` controller will use the first found widget with a `TextInput` controller attached to it.

 ## XUiC.LootContainer

-This controller is an extension of the existing `LootContainer` controller.
+This controller is an extension of the vanilla `LootContainer` controller.
 Both the Search and Slot locking features require the child ItemStack controllers to be `XUiC.ItemStack`.

 ### Using the LootContainer Controller